 HAHAHAHA - Sloths are indeed champions - I think that they're spelt "Sloth" and not "Slouth", though.
 Still, what a good list!

 At an astonishing 44'2", this champion can leap almost 15 yards.
-For anyone who's ever stood on a Canadian or American football field (for perspective) they will know that's a healthy chunk of real estate. that's a deep out on a WR tree.
-This animal can leap it.
+For anyone who's ever stood on a Canadian or American football field (for perspective) they will know that's a healthy chunk of real estate.
+That's a deep out on a WR tree.
+This animal can leap it from a standing start.
 Amazing.
 For comparison, the world record for human broad jump is 12'3".

 You'll find the fastest dogs are hunting dogs, for obvious reasons, and this sleek and athletic dog is no exception.
 Many will recognize the Greyhound is often used as a racing dog, again for obvious reasons.
 However, you may be surprised to find there are a handful of dog species that are rather close to the Greyhound in speed, and could give them a run for their money on any given day.

 This is a pretty well-known fact.
 The enormous blue whale DWARFS anything else that lives in the water, it can weigh almost 400,000 pounds.
 It may also be the largest animal that ever lived.

 Air breathers would be the only ones considered "divers" in the depths of Oceans/Seas, so this marine mammal is our current champion.
 They have been tracked to a depth of 1.87 miles (the time on this dive was 2 hours and 17 mins.) and since the tracking devices stop working at just under 2 miles deep, its possible they have gone even deeper, with some estimates going to 2.5 miles.
 Come on, these guys are going to be hard to unseat as champions, I mean, the wreck of the Titanic lies 2.37 miles under the surface of the North Atlantic, for perspective.
 This is almost unfathomable for a creature that must breath on the surface.